Surprising one-loop finiteness of 6D half-maximal supergravities: Conclusions

 In this Letter we studied the UV behavior of four-point amplitudes at one-loop order in 6D $(2,0)$ supergravity coupled to $n_T$ tensor multiplets, as well as in 6D $(1,1)$ supergravity coupled to $n_V$ vector multiplets, using unitarity and double-copy-based approaches.
 Interestingly, we found that all these one-loop amplitudes are UV-finite when the numbers of multiplets are tuned to $n_T=21$ and $n_V=20$, respectively.
 Remarkably, these values coincide precisely with those emerging from type II string theories compactified on K3.

-Several questions remain open, which we hope to address in the near future.
+Several open questions remain, which we hope to address in the near future.
 Firstly, it is crucial to understand the underlying reason for the UV finiteness.
 Since generic supergravity theories do not exhibit such cancellations, something special seems to be at play in 6D.
 As noted in the introduction, it is tempting to speculate that $T$-duality plays a role in forcing the two amplitudes to coincide when $n_T=21$ and $n_V=20$.
 It would be interesting to explore this idea further and establish whether such a connection can be made precise.

+Secondly, it was shown in \rcites{Beccaria:2015uta, Casarin:2024qdn} that 6D $(2, 0)$ conformal supergravity coupled to $26$ tensor multiplets is free of the $a$-anomaly.
+It was suggested~\cite{Beccaria:2015uta} that by treating five of these tensor multiplets as ghost-like compensators and spontaneously breaking conformal symmetry, one obtains the 6D $(2, 0)$ supergravity with $21$ tensor multiplets as the low-energy theory.
+It would be of great interest to understand whether there exist further direct connections between these two (2,0) theories, and what are the implications at higher loop orders.

-Secondly, it is essential to investigate whether the UV finiteness extends beyond one loop and to higher-point amplitudes involving external gravitons or tensors, building on the tree-level amplitudes of \rcite{Heydeman:2018dje}.
+Furthermore, it is essential to investigate whether the UV finiteness extends beyond one loop and to higher-point amplitudes involving external gravitons or tensors, building on the tree-level amplitudes of \rcite{Heydeman:2018dje}.
+For the non-chiral (1,1) theory, the result in \rcite{Bern:2013qca} indicates that the four-point two-loop amplitude does diverge.
+An analogous analysis of UV divergences in the (2,0) theory has not been performed yet, we hope to report on this in the near future.

 It would also be worthwhile to consider supergravity theories with matters in other spacetime dimensions.
-While subdivergences in even dimensions make two-loop calculations more subtle and beyond the scope of this work, we have verified that in $D=5$ there exists a similar cancellation of the two-loop four-point UV divergence in half-maximal supergravity with exactly $n_V = 5$ vector multiplets, for arbitrary external matter and graviton states.
-This calculation was performed using the same double-copy approach as in \rcite{Bern:2012gh}.
+Subdivergences in even dimensions make two-loop calculations more subtle and beyond the scope of this work.
+However, we have verified, using the same double-copy approach as in \rcite{Bern:2012gh}, that in $D=5$ there exists a similar cancellation of the two-loop four-point UV divergence in half-maximal supergravity with exactly $n_V = 5$ vector multiplets, for arbitrary external matter and graviton states, in agreement with \cite{Bern:2013qca}.
+Note that this theory can be obtained from 10D $\mathcal{N}=1$ supergravity reduced on $T^5$.
+It is worth noting that a recent study \cite{Chester:2023qwo} also observed an interesting cancellation of two-loop logarithmic divergences in 7D arising from M-theory on orbifolds \footnote{This cancellation results from an interplay between two-loop gluon contributions confined to 7D and tree-level graviton exchange in 11D.}.